ot4i/ace-docker/README.md

 - `/home/aceuser/initial-config/serverconf`
    - A text file called `server.conf.yaml` that contains a `server.conf.yaml` overrides file.
 This will be copied to `/home/aceuser/ace-server/overrides/server.conf.yaml`
 - `/home/aceuser/initial-config/setdbparms`
-   - For any parameters that need to be set via `mqsisetdbparms` include a text file called `setdbparms.txt` with the following format:
+   - For any parameters that need to be set via `mqsisetdbparms` include a text file called `setdbparms.txt`.
+This supports 2 formats:
       ```
       # Lines starting with a "#" are ignored
+      # Each line which starts mqsisetdbparms will be run as written
-      # Each line should specify the <resource> <userId> <password>, separated by a single space
+      # Alternatively each line should specify the <resource> <userId> <password>, separated by a single space
       # Each line will be processed by calling...
       #   mqsisetdbparms ${ACE_SERVER_NAME} -n <resource> -u <userId> -p <password>
       resource1 user1 password1
       resource2 user2 password2
+      mqsisetdbparms -w /home/aceuser/ace-server -n salesforce::SecurityIdentity -u myUsername -p myPassword -c myClientID -s myClientSecret
       ```
 - `/home/aceuser/initial-config/truststore`
    - A text file containing a certificate file in PEM format.
 This will be imported into the truststore file as a trusted Certificate Authority's certificate.
 The filename must be the *alias* for the certificate in the keystore, with the suffix `.crt`.
 The alias must not contain any whitespace characters.